Security-first. from day one.

 Overview

-This page describes the technical and organisational security measures we have in place across Levlr's infrastructure, application layer, and third-party integrations.
+This page describes the technical and organisational security measures we have in place across Trueleveler's infrastructure, application layer, and third-party integrations.
 We update it as our controls evolve.

 Data In Transit

-Communication between Levlr's serverless functions and third-party APIs (Gemini, Supabase) is also over TLS 1.3 on dedicated HTTPS connections.
+Communication between Trueleveler's serverless functions and third-party APIs (AI provider, Supabase) is also over TLS 1.3 on dedicated HTTPS connections.
 No document data is transmitted over unencrypted channels at any point.

 Data At Rest